nopnop2002/OrangePi-ZERO-FAN-HAT/README.md

 # OrangePi-ZERO-FAN-HAT
-FAN HAT for OrangePi ZERO.
+Cooling FAN HAT for OrangePi ZERO.
 It's possible to attach 25mm/30mm FAN on your board.
 You can order your PCB by yourself.